dugaldmorrow/forge-bulk-issue-ops/README.md

 2. Replace the values within `setup-forge-[env]-environment-private.sh` within square brackets with values for your configuration.
 3. Run `./scripts/setup-forge-[env]-environment-private.sh`.

-### Stepup step 4: Optionally prevent regular users from using Jira's built-in bulk operations
+### Setup step 4: Optionally prevent regular users from using Jira's built-in bulk operations

 This optional step involves reviewing and tuning the access to Jira's built-in bulk operations.
 Visit the Jira administration global permissions section, and review the permissions corresponding to "Make bulk changes".

+### Setup step 5: Optionally reduce external permissions

+To support any customer, the app declares the backend external permission `*.atlassian.net` in order for it to make basic auth requests to the Jira REST API.
+This can be secured further to only allow requests to the domains your instance of the app will be running on.
+For example, `your-tenant-stage.atlassian.net` and `your-tenant.atlassian.net`.

 ### Development Loop